Arch4nge/OC_P6_bis/README.md

 Also please note that this script use OVH as cloud provider in order to validate the letsencrypt operation.

+Note that you also need credentials from https://api.ovh.com/ in order to validate your certificates.

 # Customisation of the script
 All variables you would like to change are in 1 location only: